YaelGluskin/COVIDCare/README.md

 5. **State Management**:
    - Managed application state using React's built-in state and props mechanism or state management libraries like Redux, depending on the complexity of the application.

-By following this structured approach, the system effectively manages user data, client information, disease records, and vaccination details while providing a seamless user experience through the React front end.
+Following this structured approach, the system effectively manages user data, client information, disease records, and vaccination details while providing a seamless user experience through the React front end.

 ---